This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 15.7.5 Queensland

 Further amendments to the Tobacco and Other Smoking Products Act came into effect on 1 September 2016.
 These amendments increased the buffer area required around the entrance to a non-residential building from four metres to five metres.
-In addition, the amendments ban smoking in a number of other outdoor areas, such as outdoor pedestrian malls, skate parks and swimming pool facilities (among others). xl
+In addition, the amendments banned smoking in a number of other outdoor areas, such as outdoor pedestrian malls, skate parks and swimming pool facilities among others.56

 - See Table 15.7.2 for a summary of smokefree legislation implementation dates in Queensland.